-Marcelle Mateki Akita is a freelance writer, producer and literature programmer.
-She is lead producer of the Royal African Society‘s Africa Writes festival hosted at the British Library, and lead producer and programmer for Bernie Grant Arts Centre‘s Tottenham Literature Festival.
+Marcelle Mateki Akita is an author, producer and literature programmer.
+She produces the Royal African Society‘s Africa Writes festival hosted at the British Library, Bernie Grant Arts Centre‘s Tottenham Literature Festival and Apples & Snakes’s SPINE Festival.

 Marcelle founded matekiwrites as a blog in 2016 to explore themes of healing, self-discovery and creative writing.
 Though no longer running as a blog like it once was, Marcelle shares some of her musings on Instagram (but now on a social media break).